 Some relief is on the way for Vail Resorts passholders who saw the 2019/20 season cut short by the COVID-19 pandemic.

-The Colorado-based company is offering between 20 and 80 per cent credit to season passholders to put towards the purchase of a 2020-21 pass, based on the price of the pass and the amount of days it was used.
-A maximum of 80 per cent credit is available for season passholders who skied no days this winter, 68 per cent for one day, 56 per cent for two days, and so on.
+The Colorado-based company is offering between 20 and 80 per cent credit to season passholders to put towards the purchase of a 2020-21 pass, based on the amount of days it was used.
+A maximum of 80-per-cent credit is available for season passholders who skied no days this winter, 68 per cent for one day, 56 per cent for two days, and so on.
 Everyone who skied five days or more is eligible for a 20-per-cent credit.

-With the uncertainty around the upcoming ski season, Vail Resorts has also introduced free “Epic Coverage” for the upcoming ski season, which will provide cash refunds to passholders for certain resort closures, “including events like COVID-19,” as well as for job loss, illness and other eligible personal events, the release stated.
+With the uncertainty around the upcoming ski season, Vail Resorts has also introduced free "Epic Coverage" for this winter, which will provide cash refunds to passholders for certain resort closures, "including events like COVID-19," as well as for job loss, illness and other eligible personal events.

 Epic Coverage is free to all passholders and replaces the need to buy pass insurance, which Vail Resorts said could cost up to $60 for other passes.

 The credit will be valid through Sept.
 7. Passholders will be emailed in the coming weeks with individuals' specific credit details and promotional code, which can be used online starting May 13.

 The initial public reaction to the news mostly appeared to be positive.
 In a letter to Pique, Whistler Blackcomb season passholder Albert Macfarlane wrote that, despite his "negative opinions" of Vail Resorts since they took over North America's largest ski resort in 2016, he was "most pleasantly surprised" by the credit offer.
 "I guess others may not feel the same way, but my kudos to the management.
 It made my day."